 NAPPO member countries conduct business through the formation of provisional expert groups (EG) and attendance to the NAPPO annual meetings.
 The NAPPO Executive Committee adopts the yearly NAPPO work program and is responsible for developing NAPPO positions and policies.
 NAPPO EGs include representatives from each member country who have technical expertise related to the regional standard or document being developed or initiative conducted (e.g. such as workshops related to standards implementation).
 New project proposals submitted by NAPPO stakeholders are circulated for review to government and industry officials in the United States, Canada, and Mexico.
 In the United States, draft regional standards and other documents are shared with industry, States, and various Government agencies for consideration and comment during NAPPO country consultation.
 Revisions are compiled and submitted to the EG and the NAPPO Advisory and Management Committee for review and improvement of the draft document.
 The Executive Committee approves all NAPPO products by consensus.

-For more information about NAPPO, contact Patricia Abad, PPQ's NAPPO Technical Director, at Patricia.V.Abad@usda.gov.
+For more information about NAPPO, contact Stephanie Dubon at Stephanie.M.Dubon@usda.gov.

 To support PPQ’s international and regional harmonization work, PPQ established the International Phytosanitary Standards (IPS) team in 2012 to coordinate, oversee, and manage U.S. activities, resources, and efforts.
 This occurs at two primary standard setting institutions - global plant health standard setting at the IPPC, and regional standards development at NAPPO.
 The IPS team coordinates and carries out its work with the support of dedicated liaisons from PPQ’s core functional areas, thus engaging the whole of PPQ in IPPC and NAPPO standard setting activities.

-Also in 2012, the PPQ Deputy Administrator established a cross functional working group known as the Harmonization Advisory Group (HAG) under a PPQ charter (updated in 2019), composed of liaisons from PPQ’s three core functional areas (Policy Management, Field Operations, and Science and Technology), as well as a representative from the Phytosanitary Issues Management (PIM) staff, and the entire IPS team.
+Also in 2012, the PPQ Deputy Administrator established a cross functional working group known as the Harmonization Advisory Group (HAG) under a PPQ charter (updated in 2019).
+The HAG is composed of liaisons from each of PPQ’s Division (Pest Exclusion and Import Program, Emergency and Domestic Programs, Field Operations, and Science and Technology), as well as a representative from the Phytosanitary Issues Management (PIM) staff, and the entire IPS team.
 The HAG provides a virtual organization framework for leveraging resources from across PPQ, coordinating and implementing PPQ strategies, ensuring internally vetted positions, and enabling timely and effective communications with the broader PPQ community in relation to harmonization efforts.

-For more information about the International Phytosanitary Standards Team and the Harmonization Advisory Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards at firstname.lastname@example.org
+For more information about the International Phytosanitary Standards Team and the Harmonization Advisory Group, contact Stephanie Dubon, the IPS Coordinator, firstname.lastname@example.org.